PlaidWeb/publ-site/content/faq.md

 Because it's easy to get started with and handles the actual use cases for the site pretty well.
-The database itself is just a disposable content index (in fact, the way Publ currently does a schema upgrade is by dropping all its tables and re-scanning the content files).
-I didn't see any need for anything more "proper" when the only requirements are a glorified key-value store with some basic indexing; Publ treats the filesystem itself as the source of ground truth.
+The database itself is just a disposable content index (in fact, the way Publ currently does a schema "upgrade" is by dropping all its tables and re-scanning the content files).
+I didn't see any need for anything more "proper" when the only requirements are a glorified key-value store with some basic ordered indexing; Publ treats the filesystem itself as the source of ground truth.

 #### And Misaka?